physiatry/physiatry.github.io/quotes.md

 {:toc .large-only}

 ## What patients say about Dr. Shoval
+> Thank you  😊🙏🏼  You’re such a blessing.
+I hope you have a wonderful night and we’ll see you soon for Botox.

 > Thank you for taking such good care of my daughter.
 She just got up!
 In getting her dressed I immediately saw relief in her thumbs, arms and shoulders.
 Her back seemed more relaxed and she said she had no pain in the hip or any other part of her